What are QTL/GWAS?

 Class, Trait Type and Trait itself.
 For their

-The classification of traits helps to share common understanding of
+The classification or dissection of trait concepts helps to share common

 How are public QTL data curated into the QTLdb?